gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

 {{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/finished-soldering-the-prototype-board.jpg" caption="The bottom-side of the prototype board, fully soldered.
 Notice the heavy duty rails that deliver the power to the relays/solenoids.
-Even with these thick lines of solder, when half (31) of the solenoids where turned on, the board got considerably warm around the PSU entry point." caption-position="bottom" width="600px" >}}
+Even with these thick lines of solder, when half (31) of the solenoids where turned on, the board got considerably warm around the PSU entry point."  width="600px" >}}